vmware/vic-product/docs/user_doc/vic_vsphere_admin/ova_reg_api.md

   "vicpassword":"<i>vic_appliance_root_password</i>"
 }</pre>

-    **NOTE**: The initialization API does not include an option to skip the installation or upgrade of the vSphere Integrated Containers plug-in for the vSphere Client.
+    **NOTE**: The registration API does not include an option to skip the installation or upgrade of the vSphere Integrated Containers plug-in for the vSphere Client.

 2. Run a `curl` command to pass the `payload.json` file to the initialization API endpoint.